trance-project/trance/README.md

 # TraNCE
-### TRAnslating Nested Collections Efficiently: a framework for processing nested collection queries
+### TRAnsforming Nested Collections Efficiently: a framework for processing nested collection queries

 The framework is organized into two subfolders:
 * `compiler` contains all the components for running the standard and shredded pipeline, both skew-unaware and skew-aware.
 This goes from NRC to generated code.